teamjayj/opaque-starter/packages/opaque-nthparty-driver/README.md

 An `opaque-starter` driver for a rewritten implementation of [`@nthparty/opaque`](https://github.com/nthparty/opaque) (version `0.3.0`) in TypeScript with updated types and dependencies.

+## Warning

+This package is currently at an unstable release and only suited for experimentation.
+Use at your own risk.

 ## Details

 This implementation references the [`draft-krawczyk-cfrg-opaque-06`](https://datatracker.ietf.org/doc/html/draft-krawczyk-cfrg-opaque-06) specification.
 In the JavaScript implementation, the following are observed: